Choosing the Right Cover Crops

 Cover crop options from this warm-season grass family tolerate drought well and grow quickly.
 They also provide forage or grazing while building soil and capturing nutrients.
 However, growth will depend on seeding timing and the first frost.

 Winter wheat can serve as an easy-to-terminate grass cover crop.
 It prevents soil erosion, scavenges nutrients and supports grazing.
 It also offers the unique option of being harvested as a cash crop if the stand and prices warrant that.
-However, consider how that would impact
+However, consider how that would impact participation in cover crop programs.

 Legumes